-Skilled workers are the life blood of almost very business.
+Skilled workers are the lifeblood of almost every business.
 For every employer, having efficient, productive employees provides significant benefits in many aspects of the business, ranging from simply greater economic returns and profits to the development of strong interpersonal relationships.

 Given this demand, it is no surprise that some employers may actively seek out and recruit skilled workers, even if the worker is currently employed with another company.
 However, if the new worker does opt to join the recruiter’s business, it could have some significant consequences on the employer if the new employment relationship is not as fruitful as was initially believed and representations were made prior to the start of employment.

 Inducement within the context of employment refers to the enticement of a worker, at the hands of a potential employer, to leave their current place of employment and join the new employer.
 For an employee to be ‘induced,’ the employer generally must have made some significant representations about the benefits of the new place of employment that the employee relies on upon their decision to switch employers.
 Induced employees may be entitled to additional reasonable notice of termination of their employment from their new employer.
 In some cases, an employee’s tenure from their previous employer in its entirety may be added to the calculation of reasonable notice.